 The exception to a plain pattern is a very subtle floral.
 The bolder floral patterns are casual, but a small floral or paisley pattern in a pastel color can often be found in dress shirts, especially in European fashion.

-Dress shirts can also be striped, but this is rare and there are rules.
+Dress shirts can also be striped, but there are rules.
 The stripes must be vertical.
 Horizontal stripes are casual by nature.
 They also have to be thin.
 Thicker stripes are for casual shirts.
 Most dress shirt stripes are less than half a centimeter thick.

 With casual shirts, the weaves can be more rugged.
 These can come in plain oxford, linen, chambray, or even flannel and denim and be both short and long sleeves.
-These materials tend to be more breathable, easier to come by, and less glossy and stuff.
+These materials tend to be more breathable, easier to come by, and less glossy.
 They’ll be more relaxed materials that are less crisp and ironed.

 If a shirt is plaid or checkered, then it is almost certainly a sport or casual shirt.
 If the shirt is short sleeved, even if it has buttons, it is a casual shirt.
 If it has more than 1 pocket… you guessed it!
 That’s a casual shirt.

 These shirts are great for layering, and will often be mixed with tees and cardigans.
 They can be worn on their own and will look good tucked or untucked.
-They’re extremely versatile.
+They’re very versatile.

-These can come in pastels and plain colors, but typically the casual shirt is where you will find much bolder colors and patterns Checkers and plaids are common, but so are large floral patterns, printed designs, diamonds, and more.
+Casual shirts can come in pastels and plain colors, but typically the casual shirt is where you will find much bolder colors and patterns.
+Checkers and plaids are common, but so are large floral patterns, printed designs, diamonds, and more.

 As a final word, remember that just because a shirt qualifies as a dress shirt does not make it dressy.
 If you are in a situation that requires formal dress, but you wear an untucked dress shirt with jeans and an unbuttoned collar, you may as well be wearing tennis shoes and an undershirt.
 This may be a great look, but it negates the dress factor.

 The rest of your outfit makes a huge impact on whether your shirt is perceived as dressy or casual.
 Make sure that if you’re in a formal situation, you’re tucking in the shirt, belting the pants, and pairing a fitted jacket or blazer with some dress shoes or loafers.
 Here's how to fold your shirts for travel too.

 If you’re in a casual situation but you still want to look stylish and stand out from the crowd, pairing your dress shirt with some dark wash fitted jeans, flat sneakers, and a cardigan or lighter colored blazer will do wonders to tone it down and turn it into a casual shirt.